olnor18/SCCP-documentation/README.md

 The platform is made up of multiple components:

 ### Hardware
 Hardware plays an essential part in the design of the platform.
-The platform rests on multiple servers that participate in a kubernetes cluster which provide redundancy.
+The platform rests on multiple servers that participate in a Kubernetes cluster which provide redundancy.
 Eventually hardware based trust should become the pillar.

 ### mukube